 In the most desolate and desperate situations, hope can shine and miracles do happen.
 Know this and be well.

 Time did not stand still.
 It simply did not exist.
-The whole world, my world, was eternal.
 There was no beginning, no end – just that moment.

 I may not have gone on to change the world, but my world was changed from that moment.
-And from there I’ve helped create 2 new precious worlds and with that I know, without a doubt, miracles happen.
-Miracles are real.
+From there I’ve helped create 2 new precious worlds with my children and with that I know, without a doubt, miracles do happen.

 Back in October our family had a free weekend, so a last minute decision, and we ended up at the Toronto Zoo.
 We used to have a membership several years ago but found that we weren’t going enough to justify it.